A recent bulletin posted by Ontario’s Ministry of Municipal Affairs and Housing, states that;

 “The rent increase guideline is the maximum amount a landlord can increase rent during the year for most tenants without the approval of the Landlord and Tenant Board.”

 This guideline does not apply to Rent-Geared-to-Income units, except where tenants are paying market rent.

-It’s important to know that to increase rents, landlords must give at least 90 days’ written notice at least 12 months after the first day of tenancy or last rent increase.
+It’s important to know that to increase rents, landlords must give at least 90 days’ written notice, and any increase must be at least 12 months after the first day of tenancy or the last rent increase.

 To learn more about the rules for residential rent increases visit Ontario’s website.